collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 If you have read/write access to the repo you want to contribute to, you can make changes directly within the repo.
 This is the "Shared Repository" Model.
 I do want to point out though that when you are made a collaborator in a project, there is often a level of trust involved.
 The code in the repo might be live.
 Whether or not you should be making changes directly into a live branch depends on your level of comfort with a project.
 It's often best to have another maintainer review your work through a pull request.

-If you do not have read/write access to the repo you want to contribute to, you will need to make a copy of the repo, called a fork, in your user account to work on and submit your pull request.
+If you do not have read/write access to the repo you want to contribute to, you will need to make a copy of the repo, called a fork, in your user account to work on and submit your pull request using the fork.
 This is called the "Fork and Pull" Model.
 The fork will be an exact copy at the time that it was forked, in your account, with your username in the URL.
 You will be the only person with read/write access to it unless you give read/write access to someone else.
 If you make changes to it, the repo you want to contribute to will not be affected unless you submit a pull request and it is accepted.

 </td></tr>